-Katherine Lycke, M.Ed/Ed.S
+Katherine Lycke, M.Ed/Ed.S, LMFT

-Registered Marriage and Family Therapy Intern
+Licensed Marriage and Family Therapist

-How I can relate:
+How I can relate

-Through this experience, I fell in love working alongside families in some of their most tumultuous circumstances.
-From then on it’s been a beautiful love affair pursuing my accreditation as a Registered Marriage and Family Intern.
+Through this experience, I fell in love working with families in some of their most tumultuous circumstances.
+From then on, it’s been a beautiful love affair pursuing my accreditation as a Licensed Marriage and Family Therapist.
 I view individuals through a systemic lens, believing that healing comes about from the system a person exists in, and can ultimately thrive in.
 Through this lens, I work with individuals of all ages, as well as their families.
 I also am passionate about working with couples and utilize many Gottman-based approaches.
 I even have my certification as an equine-assisted psychotherapist!

 I believe in the power of doing.
 I have personally experienced the power of healing through action, and have witnessed the beautiful healing potential of people.
 It is an incredible honor to be a part of the healing journey.

-My education and training:
+My education and training

 I earned my Bachelor’s degree in Psychology with a minor in Family, Youth, and Community sciences from the University of Florida in 2014.
 I am a certified equine-assisted psychotherapist through the EAGALA model.
-In 2017, I completed my Masters and Specialist degrees in Marriage and Family Counseling at the University of Florida as well.
+In 2017, I completed my Master and Specialist degrees in Marriage and Family Counseling at the University of Florida as well.

 In 2018 I completed the Gottman Method Couples Therapy Level 1 training; A research-based, effective method for helping couples.
 Contact me for more information on how this method helps.